Sunday's Scottish Gossip

 Celtic manager Ange Postecoglou has revealed he is putting contract talks with his current squad on the back-burner until the current campaign is complete.
 (Sunday Mail)

-On-loan defender Jeriel Dorsett says he is concentrating on helping Kilmarnock avoid relegation rather than his own future with the 20-year-old being out of contract this summer with Reading, who have also sacked manager Paul Ince.
+On-loan defender Jeriel Dorsett says he is concentrating on helping Kilmarnock avoid relegation rather than his own future despite the 20-year-old being out of contract this summer with Reading, who have also sacked manager Paul Ince.
 (Sunday Post, print edition)

 Raith Rovers manager Ian Murray has held "positive talks" with investors as he discusses his future in the new-look Stark's Park regime.
 (The Courier)